-Up until late last year, I worked from different countries while managing a small team in Sydney, all from the light-weight convenience of my rose-gold MacBook Air.
+Up until late last year, I worked from different countries while being part of a small team in Sydney, all from the light-weight convenience of my rose-gold MacBook Air.

 When I started, I set up big obnoxious desks, with pin-boards and calendars and millions of post-it notes, trying to replicate a ‘real’ office.
 But after a while, I learnt what was necessary and what was surplus.
 I learnt how to streamline the tools I was using and maximise my time.

-There are some really easy ways to feel in control and connected to your job and team while working from home, you just need to know what they are.
+I found there are some really easy ways to feel in control and connected to your job and team while working from home.

 So here are my top-tips (Ps.
 I have chosen to focus on mostly FREE tech for my fellow hustlers)

 There are many great communication tools you can choose from.
 Slack is wonderful for big teams as it allows you to have different channels or threads (aka, different topics of discussion or project teams).
 I used Skype with my team because we were only three to five people at any given time and we needed to all be in one conversation.
 Skype will also work in low internet bandwidth.
 Which was great for me because I was working mainly from the Pacific Islands where we don’t always have 4G.
 It is also free.